enkidevs/curriculum/javascript/npm/publishing/creating-a-node-module.md

-# Creating a Node Module
+---
 author: mihaiberq

 levels:

   - beginner

   - basic

   - medium

   - advanced

 type: normal

 category: how to

 parent: remote-scripts
 ---
 ## Content
+# Creating a Node Module

 After you have set up the *package.json* file, it's time to start coding.
 A npm module is a regular JavaScript file that must follow the *CommonJS* module spec.